 O come, Thou Wisdom from on high, Who orderest all things mightily; To us the path of knowledge show, And teach us in her ways to go.
 Rejoice!
 Rejoice!
-Emmanuel shall come to thee, O Israel.

 O come, Thou Rod of Jesse, free Thine own from Satan's tyranny; From depths of hell Thy people save, And give them victory over the grave.

 Rejoice!
 Rejoice!
-Emmanuel shall come to thee, O Israel.